 echo "Connecting to database as $db_user..."

-This method ensures that user input is assigned to the correct parameters, avoiding the need for complex parsing.
+This method assigns user input to the correct parameters and avoids the need for complex parsing.

 Storing Input in Arrays for Dynamic Data